EvSecDev/SleepOnLAN/README.md

 An exit code of 0 from the external script will mean that there are no blocking issues and the server WILL ISSUE a shutdown for the system.
 An exit code of 1 from the external script will mean there are blocking issues and the server WILL ABORT a shutdown.

+If you have many remote hosts defined in your client configuration, and wish to change which hosts the client sends a shutdown packet to, there is the option `--remote-hosts`.
+This option will let you choose which IPs from the client's configuration that will receive a shutdown packet (or test packet).
+You only have to provide it with a comma separated list of IP address matching those in the JSON config.

 ### Deployment

 1. Configure the client and server JSON config file with your own network settings, Key, TOTPSecret, and filterMessage.